Toluna-IP/tolunaintegratedpaneldocs/externalsample/api/getquotas.md

 # Get Quotas

+* TEST
+{:toc}

+## Introduction

 For a Toluna-issued "PanelGUID," returns a list of Surveys and their associated Quotas in need of supply.

-1. TEST
-{:toc}

 ---